Thinking of a buying a new cordless phone? Then here are top 10 things you need to know about your new phone.

-Virtually all phones comes equipped as standard with: speakerphone (for hands-free talking), Caller display (so you have see who's calling) and call waiting (to let you know someone else is trying to get through whilst you're on the phone).
+Virtually all phones now come equipped as standard with: speakerphone (for hands-free talking), Caller display (so you can see who's calling) and call waiting (to let you know someone else is trying to get through whilst you're on the phone).
 The speakerphone on all cordless phones is located on the back of the handset.
 The quality of sound will vary and of course the more you spend, the better it will get.

 3. Improved range